Build datasets using natural language

 Save user inputs to datasets on Hugging Face

-Organize and invoke AI models with Flow visualization
+Organize and process datasets for AI models

 The Synthetic Data Generator is a powerful tool designed to build datasets using natural language inputs.
 It allows users to generate synthetic datasets tailored to their specific needs, making it an ideal solution for training machine learning models.
 This tool leverages advanced algorithms to create realistic and diverse data, reducing the need for manual data collection and labeling.